 Forestry and Fiber Sourcing

 Resolute Forest Products’ commitment to producing quality products that meet the criteria of today’s environmentally conscious stakeholders begins with responsible fiber sourcing.
-This includes the responsible management of forests entrusted to our care, careful tracking of wood fiber sources, and the use of recycled fiber.
+This includes the sustainable management of forests entrusted to our care, careful tracking of wood fiber sources, and the use of recycled fiber.

 Certification at a Glance